Web App Health Overview

 Total Network Usage

-Exactly like the Total Network Usage graph on the Network and LAN tabs, the Total Network Usage displays a historical view of the total bandwidth usage on the WAN of the MX for all traffic types.
+Exactly like the Total Network Usage graph on the Network and WAN tabs, the Total Network Usage displays a historical view of the total bandwidth usage on the LAN of the MX for all traffic types.

 The Clients tab displays information about each client that has used the specified Web Application during the selected time period.
 The information includes the average Performance Score for a given client and the current application, the number of requests the client has made, and the average HTTP Response Time.